licitdev/docs/configuration/data-model/relationships.md

 - name
 ```

-Note the following points, demonstrated in the example schema above.
+Note the following points from the schema above.
 When we create an M2M in Directus:

-- Our junction collection, `recipe_ingeredients`, is generated with two M2Os.
+- Our junction collection, `recipe_ingeredients`, contains two foreign key columns.
+Each row contains a pair of foreign keys.
+This is what creates the relationships between the two tables.
-- An O2M [alias](/getting-started/glossary/#alias) field is created on `ingredients`.
+- Within the Data Studio, if the M2M relationship was created within the `recipes` collection, an M2M [alias](/getting-started/glossary/#alias) field, `ingredients`, is created in `recipes`.
+If the M2M relationship was created within the `ingredients` collection, that is the collection the M2M alias field will be created on.
-- The M2M relationship is created within the `recipes` collection.
-Directus does not automatically add an O2M for the `ingredients` collection.
-  However, you can configure another O2M if desired:
+- Therefore, assuming the M2M relationship is created within the `recipes` collection, Directus does not automatically add an O2M for the `ingredients` collection.
+However, you can configure another O2M on `ingredients` if desired:

 ```
 ingredients (collection)
 - id (primary key)
 - name
-- recipes (an O2M alias field, displays the recipes linked to each ingredient)
+- recipes (an O2M alias field, does not exist in the database, enables access to all the recipes related to an ingredient)
 ```

 - Notice that the junction collection also has a `quantity` field, which tracks how much of each
   ingredient is needed for the recipe.
-You can add any number of fields needed to a junction collection.
+This is called a _contextual field_.
+The Data Studio provides full access to the junction collection, so you can add any number of contextual fields needed to the junction collection.

 ::: tip Self-Referencing M2Ms